thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

     {
         if(radioButtons3[i].checked == true)
         {
-            var feedback3 = "<p style='color:red'>Wrong; The puzzles and questions are observed variables.
-These are intended to measure an unobserved, 'latent' construct: intelligence.
-From a modeling perspective, the observed variables are dependent on the latent variable, not the other way around.
-Topic: factor analysis, see lecture.</p>";
+            var feedback3 = "<p style='color:red'>Wrong; Degrees of freedom are the number of remaining parameters you *could* estimate, given a number of unique pieces of information.
+For example, if you have 10 participants, you could estimate maximum 10 parameters.
+If you then estimate 2 parameters, you have 8 remaining degrees of freedom.
+Note that in SEM, the pieces of information are not individual participants, but the observed (co)variances and sometimes means.
+Topic: degrees of freedom, see lecture.</p>";
-            if(radioButtons3[i].value == "2") {
+            if(radioButtons3[i].value == "4") {
               feedback3 = "<p style='color:green'>Correct!</p>"
             }
             document.getElementById("answerFeedback3").innerHTML = feedback3;